Future Leaders of Scott County

 On the day of the event, mentors help students learn about County departments, provide hands-on experience in their specific areas of employment, and, where applicable, prepare the students for their roles in the afternoon activities.
 In the afternoon, most students will attend/participate in a Mock Board Meeting or Mock Court Trial, while others spend most of the day at the SCALE Regional Training Facility, were law enforcement officers, firefighters, EMTs, and other public safety professionals receive training.

-Thanks to the Commissioners and elected officials for their support of the program, and thank you to the various veterans organizations for financial support and assistance throughout the day.
+Thanks to the Commissioners and other elected officials for their support of the program, and thank you to the various Scott County veterans organizations for financial support and for volunteering throughout the day.

 How to learn more about Future Leaders of Scott County:

 For further information and paper application forms, contact Tracy Cervenka at 952-496-8164.
 Note: The 2018 Future Leaders of Scott County is now fully booked, and we won't be taking any additional applications until registration opens up for the 2019 event.

 "I think everyone should apply for this.
 The entire day was packed with fun."

 "I learned about many jobs I didn’t even realize were out there.
 Also how much they really watch out for citizens."